spacebeam/ophelia/strategy/protoss.md

 Get 6th hatchery and your 3 gas timing match it with the lurker upgrade.

+note: zerglings are useless now!

+note: get some spores!

+note: build up to 12 drones in your mineral lines!

-The 7th hatchery MUST be in another natural or start location, first only as bait.
+The 7th hatchery MUST be in another start location, first only as bait.

 ## 973!